Kalaxia/game-api/README.md

 This step is only to apply if the database is very corrupted.
 **The following step will erase all data in your database.**
-You will need to erase the database by running
+You will need to erase the database by running:

 ```Bash
 docker exec -it kalaxia_api migrate -database postgres://${POSTGRES_USER}:${POSTGRES_PASSWORD}@${POSTGRES_HOST}:5432/${POSTGRES_DB}?sslmode=disable -source file://build/migrations drop
 ```